Batterii/objection-paginator/README.md

 In case you are not using TypeScript and these enums aren't useful to you, they are implemented with string values.

-Sort directions are simple.
-Either 'asc' or 'desc' as in Objection.
+Sort directions match how they are defined in Objection and Knex, with one additional option:

+- 'asc' for an ascending sort.
+- 'desc' for descending sort.
+- 'descnl' for a descending nulls-last sort.

+This final sort direction option is effectively the same as a descending sort, unless your column is nullable.
+See the section on nullable columns for more information.

 Column types match column type names as defined in Knex.
 Supported ones include the following: